 - 1) The SAB report was focused on evaluating data from a Type Approval perspective.
-This accurately reflects the needs of USCG which will Type Approve systems, but does not accurately reflect the needs of the Commission, which is mandated to assess discharges under shipboard conditions.
-While this report also uses data from tests for Type Approval 2) California's standards were not completely or accurately represented in the analysis or conclusions of the report.
+This accurately reflects the needs of USCG which will Type Approve systems, but does not accurately reflect the needs of the Commission, which is mandated to assess discharges under shipboard conditions. - 2) California's standards were not completely or accurately represented in the analysis or conclusions of the report.
 The SAB report provided results for standards 10X, 100X, and 1,000X stricter than IMO standards. - 3) The SAB report routinely misinterprets the fact that testing designs did not allow for evaluation of more protective standards with a system's actual ability to meet those standards.
 This is not a trivial point, the inability of the chosen methods to detect strict standards does not equate with a system's failure to meet strict standards.

 - 4) For reasons unexplained, the SAB report did not include many systems for which Commission staff was able to obtain third-party testing data.
-This makes the SAB report more limited in scope than this report, and hints that the SAB report might not present a complete picture of the current state of ballast water treatment technologies. - 5) The SAB report was not supported in its final draft by all of the scientists on the Science Advisory Board.
-In fact, a letter of dissenting opinion was signed by 13 scientists on the Board.
-Among the concerns listed in this letter was the assertion that the findings of the SAB Panel have been misrepresented.
+This makes the SAB report more limited in scope than this report, and hints that the SAB report might not present a complete picture of the current state of ballast water treatment technologies. - 5) After the SAB report was finalized, a letter was signed by 13 scientists on the Board which lists concerns regarding how the SAB report's findings have been used, including the assertion that the findings of the SAB Panel have been repeatedly misrepresented, even in EPA fact sheets.
 This situation alone warrants that the Commission and its staff scientists evaluate the conclusions of the SAB with additional care.